64| Part 2 of –30 Shin Shin-To : Bakumatsu sword (新々刀)

 Maru-dome (rounded end) Kaku-dome (square) Kakinagashi

-• Hamon ————— The slightly wider tempered line at the bottom then it becomes narrow tempered line at the top.
-Nie base (this is called Nie-hon’i).
-Straight tempered line mixed with Ko-choji (small clove) or wide straight line mixed with choji.
+• Hamon ———— The slightly wider tempered line at the bottom, then it becomes narrower at the top.
+Nie base (called Nie-hon’i).
+A straight tempered line mixed with ko-choji (small cloves) or a wide straight line combined with choji.
 Awataguchi-nie appears.
-Awataguchi-nie means fine, deep and sharp shiny Nie around tempered line area.
-Fine Inazuma (lightning-like line) and Kinsuji (golden streak) appear.
+Awataguchi-nie, which refers to a fine, deep, sharp, shiny nie that appears around the tempered line area.
+Fine inazuma (lightning-like lines) and kinsuji (golden streaks) emerge.

-• Boshi (tempered line at the tip area) ————- Ko-maru (small round) or O-maru (large round).
+• Boshi (tempered line at the tip area) —————— Ko-maru (small round) and/or O-maru (large round).
 The return is sharrow.
 Yakizume, Nie Kuzure, and Kaen (flame)9-«part-2»-大小丸焼詰丸角止-掻流-1-e1547925390685.jpg

 Yakizume O-maru Ko-maru Yakikuzure

-• Nakago ——————————– Often two letter inscription
+• Nakago ——————————– Often featuresa two-letter inscription

 • Names of Awataguchi swordsmiths —– Awataguchi Kunitomo (粟田口国友 ), Hisakuni (久国), Kuniyasu (国安), Kuniyasu (国安), Kunikiyo (国清)